Error Bounds for a Least Squares Meshless Finite Difference Method on Closed Manifolds: Introduction

 In this paper we derive error bounds for an overdetermined version of the meshless finite difference method for elliptic differential equations on smooth closed manifolds, solved by least squares, where the numerical differentiation formulas \eqref{ndf} are generated in blocks corresponding to a family of overlapping subsets $J_\ell\subset J$,

-The local differentiation matrices $W_\ell$ are invertible since they correspond to a reproducing kernel $K$ for a Sobolev space $H^s(\cM)$ such that $L$ is positive and self-adjoint with respect to the inner product defined by $K$.
-This condition in particular implies that the system matrix has full rank and hence there exists a unique least squares solution of
+The local differentiation matrices $W_\ell$ are invertible since they correspond to a reproducing kernel $K$ for a Sobolev space $H^s(\cM)$, such that $L$ is positive and self-adjoint with respect to the inner product defined by $K$.
+This condition in particular implies that the system matrix has full rank and hence there exists a unique least squares solution of the overdetermined linear system

 Under certain regularity assumptions that involve in particular the quasi-uniformity of $X$ and the existence of an atlas $\cA=\{(U_\ell,\varphi_\ell)\}_{\ell=1}^m$ with sufficiently nice $U_\ell\subset\cM$ such that $X\cap U_\ell=X_\ell:=\{x_j:j\in J_\ell\}$ and $X_\ell,X_k$ significantly overlap whenever $U_\ell\cap U_k\ne\emptyset$, we show in Theorem~\ref{error_bound} that